Cesare Garboli: Early life and career

 In 1963 he began his publishing activity, destined to last about twenty years, alternating between Feltrinelli, Vallecchi and Mondadori publishers.
-Four years later together with Alberto Mondadori Cesare Garboli will found the new publish house Il Saggiatore.
+Four years later together with Alberto Mondadori Cesare Garboli founded the new publishing house Il Saggiatore.
 Upon returning from a trip to New York (1968), he published the translation and introduction to the third act of Tartuffe in Paragone and won the Viareggio "Opera Prima" Prize for his collection of essays and articles in volume La stanza separata.

 His career as a university lecturer began in 1971 when he became the holder of a professorship at the University of Macerata and lecturer at the Federal Polytechnic of Zurich, and at the same time he collaborated with Mario Soldati for television programs.
 The following year, due to these overlaps of different and distant interests, he was induced to resign from university professorships and return to work for Mondadori again, resuming, among others, his precious activity as a translator.
 His translations, for the press and for the stage, of Shakespeare, Marivaux, André Gide and Harold Pinter are among the best known, but through the translation of Molière, an author whom he will resume several times over the years, and with whom he also hears commonality and conceptual affinity, he was published in 1976 with Einaudi Molière.
 Essays and translations.

-He continues to work for the major national newspapers and after moving from Rome to Vado, a fraction of the municipality of Camaiore, he enters the phase of the most intense work activity, combining his studies for Dom Juan with those for Pascoli.
+He continued to work for the major national newspapers.
+After moving from Rome to Vado, a fraction of the municipality of Camaiore, he entered the phase of the most intense work activity, combining his studies for Dom Juan with those for Pascoli.

 The knowledge over time of a fundamental person for one's own experience like the poet Sandro Penna led Garboli to publish in 1984 the collection of essays Penna Papers.
-Shortly thereafter he will accept Natalino Sapegno's invitation to take part in the jury of the Viareggio Prize, remaining responsible for it until 1992.
-He returns to Molière in 1989, when the Scritti servili are released, a volume that collects seven introductory essays to as many authors, emblematically all Italians dating back to the twentieth century (Antonio Delfini, Sandro Penna, Elsa Morante, Natalia Ginzburg, Roberto Longhi, Mario Soldati), with the exception of Molière, to whom Garboli always seems to be particularly interested.
+Shortly thereafter he accepted Natalino Sapegno's invitation to take part in the jury of the Viareggio Prize, remaining responsible for it until 1992.
+He returned to Molière in 1989, when the Scritti servili was released, a volume that collects seven introductory essays to as many authors, emblematically all Italians dating back to the twentieth century (Antonio Delfini, Sandro Penna, Elsa Morante, Natalia Ginzburg, Roberto Longhi, Mario Soldati), with the exception of Molière, to whom Garboli always seemed to be particularly interested.
 In the increasingly frenetic and compulsive desire to write, Garboli published two essays in 1990.